skip to Main Content

 Committees must always act in the best interests of the incapable person.

-To be ruled incapable under the PPA, the person must be incapable of managing their own affairs or be incapable of managing theirselves.
+To be incapable under the PPA, a person must be incapable of managing their affairs or incapable of managing themselves.
 In some cases, this could mean the person is completely unconscious, unable to make any decisions.
-In a different scenario, it could be someone who has developed Alzheimer’s disease and can’t recall their banking or financial information consistently and accurately.
+Or, it could be someone who has developed Alzheimer’s disease and can’t recall their banking or financial information consistently and accurately.

 In determining whether a person is incapable, the courts require 2 medical practitioners’ opinions on whether the person is legally incapable of managing their own affairs.
 The medical practitioners will consult with the person, conducting a full assessment of their mental ability to make decisions for themselves.
 Usually, the person applying to have the person ruled incapable must provide the affidavit evidence from the 2 different medical practitioners.
 There are two types of incapability that can be ruled, incapable of estate and incapable of person – each corresponding with the respective committee discussed above.
 People can be ruled both incapable of estate and incapable of person in some cases.